 The trip started with very comfortable flights with United Airlines, listening to podcasts (Serial Season 2 to be specific), flying over the very vast and breathtaking Colorado Rockies, I couldn’t stop photographing all the fluffy clouds.
 I arrived at the San Francisco International Airport, it was raining, but I didn’t care, I was in California, and the air was already different.
 I saw this fun installation in the airport.
 The San Francisco Airport always has great art installations every time I travel through there, it makes the airport much more interesting.

 I took an Uber (which I really wish we had, so safe, easy and convenient) to the Clift Hotel downtown, it was so stunning.
-It is part of the Morgans Hotel Group, which I first discovered last year when my girlfriends and I travelled to Los Angeles for a weekend getaway, read about that adventure HERE.
+It used to be part of the Morgans Hotel Group, which I first discovered last year when my girlfriends and I travelled to Los Angeles for a weekend getaway, read about that adventure HERE.